-Have some new jewelry in the house?
+Have some new valuable jewelry in the house?
 Receive a piece of artwork for your collection?
 Protect it!

 Ah, Valentine’s Day is near, and love is in the air.
 Well, love and a few other things, such as chocolates, romantic dinners, flowers – and, of course, jewelry.

-Things to consider when insuring jewelry and other valuable items:
+Things to consider when insuring jewelry:

 You might want to reconsider your deductible amounts.
 As always, this impacts your policy premium.
 It’s a good idea to take a look at your deductibles whenever you make a change to your policy.

 What kind of coverage is offered?
-You’ll want to determine if items are covered no matter where they are, whether they’re in Denver or on an international trip, and if the policy offers full replacement cost.
+You’ll want to determine if items are covered no matter where they are, whether they’re here in Denver or on an international trip, and if the policy offers full replacement cost.
 You also should ask if you will be required to replace your jewelry if lost or stolen, or if you can simply keep the cash settlement.

 Pictures can be helpful.
 Lost or stolen pieces of jewelry sometimes can be recreated if the jeweler has a good photograph to work from.